 - Do you have emotions tied to your family home that would make it hard to move, such as memories of the kids growing up there?

 - What about the social aspects of moving, like whether you have friends or family where you're moving to?
 And what about the ones you're leaving behind?

 If you do decide to sell, you'll need to consider what to do with any proceeds that are left over.
 One option to consider is the new super measure allowing these proceeds to be contributed to super.

 As of 1 July 2018, downsizers aged 65 or over can make an after-tax contribution of up to $300,000 per person (or $600,000 per couple) from the sale of the family home they've lived in for at least 10 years.
 This is in addition to any other before-tax or after-tax contributions they're eligible to make, regardless of work status, superannuation balance, or contribution history.

 There are conditions—as well as additional rules which may apply to your situation—so it's important to do some research before making any decisions.

 While there may be many good reasons to consider downsizing, selling your home and buying another property will incur some out-of-pocket expenses.
 You'll have the costs of moving, such as connecting and disconnecting utilities, removalists' fees, stamp duty and potentially real estate agent commission costs.

-In addition to these, the money from the sale of your home could affect you under the government assets and income tests.
-For example, moving from a property that is worth $1m to one that’s worth $400,000 means you have an additional $600,000 in assessable assets, which could impact your Age Pension entitlement.
+In addition to these, any money left over after downsizing could affect you under the government assets and income tests.
+For example, moving from a property that is worth $1m to one that’s worth $400,000 means you could have an additional $600,000 in assessable assets, which could impact your Age Pension entitlement.

 So you'll need to carefully consider if downsizing is the right option for you and your retirement plans.
 For more information download our downsizing planner.